-It goes without saying: this past year has been challenging.
-While there’s an end in sight, with eased lockdowns and a roadmap back to normality, the pandemic has caused lasting damage — especially for women’s workplace gains.
+It goes without saying: these past couple of years have been challenging.
+While there’s an end in sight, as we live life somewhat 'normally', the pandemic has caused lasting damage — especially for women’s workplace gains.

 The global economy is now in its worst downturn since the Great Depression.
 And on top of that, we’re living in the midst of a ‘shecession’ — an economic crisis where job and income losses are affecting women more than men.